-We have evaluated the design and the implementation and, where considered appropriate, tested the operating effectiveness of internal controls that mitigate fraud risks.
+We have evaluated the design and the implementation of internal controls within the financial statement closing process.
 We have, among others, performed journal entry testing procedures based upon risk criteria and paid attention to the appropriateness of journal entries in the general ledger and other adjustments made in the preparation of the financial statements.
 We also tested significant transactions, if any, outside the normal course of business.
-Furthermore, we have performed other specific relevant audit procedures.
+We also incorporated elements of unpredictability in our audit.